sqayum/dsc-phase-3-blog/README.md

 # Deep Network Architecture

-## Objectives

-- Define the term **deep neural network**
-- Describe the advantage of using a deep network architecture
-- Mathematically represent a generalized form of forward propogation in a deep neural network
-- Mathematically represent a generalized form of backpropagation in a deep neural network

 ## Advantage of Deep Network Architectures

 The term **shallow neural network** typically refers networks with just a single hidden layer whereas the term **deep neural network** generally refers to networks with more than one hidden layer.
 Deep neural networks are also referred to as **deep-learning networks**.